swiftlang/swift-evolution/proposals/nnnn-uniquebox.md

-While this proposal is suggesting `value` as the named property to access the underlying value, there is a potential future direction that could help eliminate the need for this entirely. `Unique` should simply be just a vehicle with which you can manually manage where a value lives versus being this cumbersome wrapper type you have to plumb through to access the inner value.
+While this proposal is suggesting `value` as the named property to access the underlying value, there is a potential future direction that could help eliminate the need for this entirely. `UniqueBox` should simply be just a vehicle with which you can manually manage where a value lives versus being this cumbersome wrapper type you have to plumb through to access the inner value.